MagnumTrader/cryptory/README.md

 Crypto-History

-CLI tool for fetching historical data for cryptocurrencies.
+CLI tool for fetching historical data for cryptocurrencies.\
-For now (and maybe forever) this data gets fetched from binance: [https://data.binance.vision/].
+This data gets fetched from binance: [https://data.binance.vision/].\
+In the future, maybe other exchanges will be included.

 > [!WARNING]
-> I have no affiliation with Binance, and this CLI comes with no guarantees regarding data accuracy.
+> I have no affiliation with Binance, and this CLI comes with no guarantees regarding data accuracy.\
 > I take no responsibility for any financial loss or mental distress resulting from the use of this tool.

+> Pull requests are welcomed!

+The downloads are in zip format, after downloading you use other tools to unzip and merge files / write to your local db.

 ## Installing Cryptory
 Use cargo to install the tool on your computer.